bioDS/lab/0_people.md

 ---

-#### bioAI lab is located across UNSW Sydney (UNSW RNA Institute) and Macquarie University campuses.
+#### bioAI lab is an affiliate of [Fold AI](https://rnafold.ai) and located across the UNSW Sydney (the RNA Institute) and Macquarie University campuses in Sydney, New South Wales.

 ### Faculty